 Richard Green has been around maple sugaring his entire life.
 Starting out as a young boy, working on his grandfather’s farm in Castleton, Vermont, he soon realized that he wanted to continue this family tradition.
-His first memory of maple sugaring as a kid was riding on a sleigh being pulled behind a small old bulldozer.
-He would ride on the back dragging his feet in the snow when moving and help collect sap from the buckets on the maple trees.
-He became hooked and by age 9 he wanted to spend every Easter break with his grandfather making syrup.
-As an adult while living in Charlotte, Vermont, Rich and his wife, Pam, decided to build their own small sugar house.
-They tapped about 50 maple trees.
-The evaporator they used a was a 3’x10′ which Richard had purchased from a hermit living in the Adirondacks.
-Richard actually purchased the evaporator years before he began to pick up sugaring again, but he knew he was going to make syrup someday and that day came.
+His first memory of maple sugaring as a kid, was riding on the back of a sap gathering sled being pulled by a small old bulldozer.
+He and his brother would drag their feet through the snow as the sled moved slowly along the sugaring roads, watching the sap being collected from buckets and dumped into the gathering tank.
+Rich loved being on the farm and by age 9, he spent every Easter break from school helping his grandfather make maple syrup.
+After college, while living in Charlotte, Vermont Rich and his wife Pam decided to build their own small sugarhouse.
+They tapped about 50 trees on the side of Mount Philo.

-When Rich and Pam first moved they began by using the family’s old sugarhouse at their old homestead.
-They used metal spouts and buckets to tap around 200 trees at first.
+They used buckets to tap around 200 trees at first.
 Some of those trees Rich’s family had been tapping as far back as 200 years prior!

 Green’s Sugarhouse currently sells almost our whole crop direct to consumers through craft shows, farmers markets, online or at the sugarhouse.
-After the syrup is boiled we put it into our stainless steel barrels.
+After the syrup is boiled, properly filtered and graded we put it into our 40 gallon stainless steel barrels.
 The barrels of syrup are stored in our walk-in cooler.
-By storing the syrup barrels in a walk in cooler we are ensuring that the pure maple syrup we put in our retail containers and other products is as fresh as the day it was made!
-Periodically throughout the year the syrup is taken out of the cooler and canned in retail containers or made into other products for your enjoyment.
+By storing the syrup in our walk-in cooler we are ensuring that the pure maple syrup we put in our retail containers and other products is as fresh as the day it was made!

-Rich and Pam put emphasis on producing the highest quality maple products on the market.
-Their Maple Syrup, Maple Cream, Maple Candy, and Maple Granulated Sugar are all one ingredient pure maple products!
+Rich and Pam put emphasis on producing the highest quality maple products Vermont has to offer.
+Their Maple Syrup, Maple Cream, Maple Candy, and Maple Granulated Sugar are all single ingredient pure maple products!

-At Green’s Sugarhouse we love producing maple products, teaching people about maple products, and sharing our products through interactions with our consumers.
-We love educating them about the health benefits of pure maple syrup, how its made and delicious recipes to try it in.
+At Green’s Sugarhouse we love producing maple products, teaching people about maple, and sharing our love of maple and our unique way of life through interactions with our consumers.
+We love educating them about the healthful benefits of pure maple syrup, how its made and delicious recipes to try it in.

 Today, Rich and Pam continue the tradition together with their two beagles, Tapper and Ellie, who are always happy to greet visitors at the sugarhouse!